ArkiTask

 CHALLENGE

-Designing a product that didn’t exist before while also being feasible to build and launch within strict time and technical constraints.
+Designing a brand-new product while making sure it was feasible to build and launch within tight time and technical limits.

 MY ROLE